medic/medic-docs/configuration/transitions.md

 ##### `add_patient`

-Generates a patient id--or if configured to uses a provided one--, sets it onto the root of the registration document, as well as creating (if required) a person document for that patient.
+Sets the `patient_id` on the root of the registration document and creates the person doc if required.
+Can be configured to either use a provided ID or generate a new unique one.

 ###### External Patient ID